Karaka-Management/oms-Media/Docs/Dev/en/media.md

 ### File system

 The path is either the absolute path on the file system or relative path in relation to applications path.
-If the path is an absolute path the media element also needs to be set to `isAbsolute() === true`.
+If the path is an absolute path the media element also needs to be set to `->isAbsolute === true`.
 The path includes the file itself.

 ## Virtual Path